Why It Is Done continued...

 A test for syphilis is done to:

-syphilis infection.
+- Screen for syphilis or check how well treatment is working.
 Screening tests help your doctor look for a certain disease

 or condition before any symptoms appear.
 This increases the chance of finding